Skip to Content

 Korea University (KU) plans 2-3 days of orientation and welcome activities for students to get acquainted to their new life in Seoul and meet other international students.
 Orientation generally includes an introduction to KU, campus tour, Seoul City tour, public safety session with local police officer, gender equity issues session, social events, and an opportunities session with KUBA (Korea University Buddy Assistants).

-Other activities throughout the semester may include a field day and field trip.
+Other activities throughout the semester may include a field day and a field trip.
 The field day allows interested students to team up for some competitive outdoor activities.
 The field trip will take you into Seoul for a cultural experience.
 At the end of your semester abroad, there will be a farewell party so you can reflect on your time at KU and Korea.

 Korea University Buddy Assistants (KUBA)

 KU recruits second year or higher KU students to guide international students as they adjust to life in Korea.
 International students will automatically be registered as KUBA members and will receive e-mails from Korea University buddies before the program starts.
-Examples of support include buddy-matching, airport pickup, assistance with course registration, arranging monthly field trips and social gatherings, language exchange, and participation in university events and festivals.
+Examples of support include airport pickup, assistance with course registration, arranging monthly field trips and social gatherings, language exchange, and participation in university events and festivals.

 Korea University Buddy Assistants (KUBA) organize field trips throughout the semester for international students.
 Locations vary, but the intent is to provide a cultural education alongside your academic education.